Jarzka/stylefy/README.md

 Multi-instance support can be used in the following scenarios:

-* Running multiple apps using stylefy on the same web page (this is possible if every app is built separately, i.e. every app contains its own JS file.
+* Running multiple apps using stylefy on the same web page (this is possible if every app is built separately, i.e. every app contains its own JS file).
 * Running multiple apps using stylefy on the same domain in a way that every app uses its own HTML5 local storage cache.

 To setup multi-instance support, use your app name as a suffix in the **style** tag id.